-- A. GOHSEP, Louisiana National Guard (LANG) and Division of Administration have primary responsibility for initiating, organizing, and coordinating all aspects of Communications.
+- A. GOHSEP, Louisiana National Guard (LANG) and Louisiana State Police (LSP) have primary responsibility for initiating, organizing, and coordinating all aspects of Communications.

 - B. The Support Agencies for ESF 2 are responsible for developing and maintaining plans, procedures, and asset inventories to support the primary coordinator.
 Support agencies include, but are not limited to:

-- 1. Louisiana National Guard
+- 1. Division of Administration

-- 2. Division of Administration
+- 2. Department of Agriculture and Forestry

-- 3. Department of Agriculture and Forestry
+- 3. Department of Corrections

-- 4. Department of Corrections
+- 4. Department of Culture, Recreation & Tourism

-- 5. Department of Culture, Recreation & Tourism
+- 5. Department of Economic Development

-- 6. Department of Economic Development
+- 6. Department of Education

-- 7. Department of Education
+- 7. Department of Environmental Quality

-- 8. Department of Environmental Quality
+- 8. Louisiana State Police

-- 9. Louisiana State Police
+- 9. Office of Elderly Affairs

-- 10. Office of Elderly Affairs
+- 10. Office of the Lieutenant Governor

 - 11. Louisiana Oil Spill Coordinators Office

 - 12. Louisiana State University System

-- 13. Department of Health and Hospitals
+- 13. Louisiana Department of Health

 - 14. Department of Justice

 - 15. Louisiana Workforce Commission

 - 16. Louisiana Public Service Commission

 - 17. Louisiana Board of Regents

 - 18. Department of Revenue

 - 19. Department of Children and Family Services

 - 20. Department of Transportation & Development

 - 21. Department of Wildlife and Fisheries

 - 22. Non-Governmental Organizations (NGO)